ndormoy/Override/level07/Ressources/walkthrough.md

 We can store number in a index, but the index has to be something not modulo % 3 == 0.
-We don t want to have the index
-(uVar1 >> 0x18 == 0xb7) //0x18 = 24 | 0xb7 = 183
+We don t want to have the index enter in this condition (uVar1 >> 0x18 == 0xb7) //0x18 = 24 | 0xb7 = 183
 checks if the value of uVar1 after shifting it 24 bits to the right is not equal to 183.
 If we don t have this two conditions, we can store a number at the index that we want.

 So here we want to do some ret2libc like in the level04 to overwrite the Eip with the address of system, the return adress of system with the address of exit and the argument of system with the address of /bin/sh.
+We are going to do this using the store_number function in the program, like i said earlier we can store a number at the index that we want, so we can overwrite some specific addresses. (like the return address of the main for example).

 But first we have to find the offset between the buffer and the return address of the main function.